 OECD Home › Newsroom › Publications & Documents › By Date

-Modest decline in OECD unemployment rate in April 2014
+OECD unemployment rate edges down to 7.2% in September 2014

 La OCDE publicó ayer su nueva estrategia para profundizar en el compromiso de los países en desarrollo y el Proyecto BEPS, lo que fortalecerá su participación en los procesos de toma de decisiones y llevará a estos países a formar parte del núcleo de los trabajos técnicos.